Methodology

 4

-The index is highly stable under weight perturbation.
-Even at the maximum perturbation (+/-20% on all indicators simultaneously), fewer than 1 in 10 postcodes change quadrant classification.
+Even at maximum perturbation (+/-20% on all indicators simultaneously), fewer than 1 in 10 postcodes change classification.
+The structural data is stable under parameter uncertainty.

 External Validation (SEIFA)